HermesBoots/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 Printing the lower case alphabet using just two calls to `putchar` and a loop.

 ## When I Was Having That Alphabet Soup, I Never Thought That It Would Pay Off
-Printing the lower case alphabet using just two calls to `puchar`, a loop, and a short conditional block.
+Printing the lower case alphabet using just two calls to `putchar`, a loop, and a short conditional block.

+## alphaBET
+Printing the alphabet in lower then upper case using just 3 calls to `putchar` and two loops.